commaai/commavq/README.md

 [./notebooks/gpt.ipynb](./notebooks/gpt.ipynb) for an example of how to use the world model to imagine future frames.

-[./notebooks/compress.ipynb](./notebooks/compress.ipynb) for an example of how we would like to temporally compress the tokens of each segment
+[./compression/compress.py](./compression/compress.py) for an example of how to compress the tokens using lzma

 ## References
 [1] Van Den Oord, Aaron, and Oriol Vinyals.
 "Neural discrete representation learning."
 Advances in neural information processing systems 30 (2017).